-SECTION 2 INSTALLATION
+SECTION 2 • INSTALLATION

-2-1.
 CURRENT BOOST MODULE MOUNTING

-The unit may be mounted in any position.
+The unit may be mounted in any position although mounting it with the fins in the vertical position will provide the best cooling.
 Refer to figure 2-1 for the outline drawing of the unit.
 The current boost module may be mounted directly to the generator set using 1/4" hardware.
 Hardware should be selected based on vibration and shock during shipping/transport and normal operation.